-1 This part is based on the authors' joint project on the history of the IAMCR.
-Its first manifestations are a booklet published for the 50th anniversary conference, IAMCR in Retrospect (Hamelink and Nordenstreng, 2007); an entry, "IAMCR," in the International Encyclopedia of Communication (Hamelink 2008); and a chapter, "Institutional networking: The story of the International Association for Media and Communication Research (IAMCR)" in the reader The History of Media and Communication Research: Contested Memories (Nordenstreng, 2008).
-The project will culminate in a book on the history of the IAMCR foreseen in 2021.
+&lt;sup>1 This part is based on the authors' joint project on the history of the IAMCR.
+Its first manifestations are a booklet published for the 50th anniversary conference, IAMCR in Retrospect: A Short History of IAMCR (Hamelink and Nordenstreng, 2007); an entry, "IAMCR," in the International Encyclopedia of Communication (Hamelink 2008); and a chapter, "Institutional networking: The story of the International Association for Media and Communication Research (IAMCR)" in the reader The History of Media and Communication Research: Contested Memories (Nordenstreng, 2008).
+The project will culminate in a book on the history of the IAMCR foreseen in 2023-24.

-The history of IAMCR begins with the first years of the UN agency, Unesco, immediately after World War II.
-In 1946 Unesco proposed to set up an "International Institute of the Press and Information, designed to promote the training of journalists and the study of press problems throughout the world".
-This initiative was marked by the idealism that had also inspired the founding of the United Nations.
-At this time in the mid-1940s, the mass media included mainly the press, radio and cinema -as television was still at an experimental stage.
+founding of the United Nations.
+At this time in the mid-1940s, the mass media included mainly the press, radio and cinema-as television was still at an experimental stage.
 Given their role during the war, the mass media were being recognized as an important factor in many fields, including international relations.
 The springboard for IAMCR was a combination of training needs and the growth of research in mass communication.
-In this field, unlike, for example, in political science, the emergence of a scientific association occured not only at the level of academic research - nationally and internationally.
+In this field, unlike, for example, in political science, the emergence of a scientific association occurred not only at the level of academic research-nationally and internationally.
 The beginning of mass communication research has been inseparable from the training of communicators, especially journalists.
 This was unlike political science that has played only a very small role in the training of politicians.
 However, while training was crucial for ensuring that the research interests received international recognition, in order to set up an international research association it was necessary for the areas of training and research to be separated.

 The academic origins of the IAMCR are found in philosophical and legal concerns about freedom of information.
 The origins of the Association are not really embedded in the social science context that developed internationally after the Second World War.
 Modern social science emerged not only as an instrument to gather more knowledge about the organization of societies but also as a tool to understand how social processes could be governed.
-This inspired a need for models of organization and social integration, actually for a 'science of social order' that no established scientific approach could successfully address on its own.
+This inspired a need for models of organization and social integration, actually for a "science of social order" that no established scientific approach could successfully address on its own.
 This did motivate a readiness among social scientists to look beyond their own disciplinary boundaries and find methods of research that would place social science knowledge on firmer foundations and generate more significant findings.
 It was generally felt that methods in sociology, anthropology, economics, political science, and psychology would have to be comparable to the rigor of the natural sciences.